Lindeneg/generate-next-links/README.md

 This program generates a file with a [TypeScript](https://www.typescriptlang.org/) `enum` containing pathnames to all pages in a [next.js](https://nextjs.org/) application.

+---

+### Getting Started

+#### Installing

+- How/where to download your program
+- Any modifications needed to be made to files/folders

+#### Executing program

+- How to run the program
+- Step-by-step bullets

+---

 ### Description

 Suppose we have a next.js application with the following `pages` structure: